#1 Student Loan Lawyer

 With one exception, consolidating those loans makes you eligible for the income-driven repayment plan that gives you the lowest monthly payment: the Revised Pay As You Earn Plan.

-The consolidation loan pays off the principal, interest, and collection fees owed on the loans included in the consolidation.
+Consolidation gets your defaulted student loan debt out of default in about 2-3 months.
+The new consolidation loan pays off the principal, interest, and collection fees owed on the loans included in the consolidation.